Faster Game Solving via Predictive Blackwell Approachability: Connecting Regret Matching and Mirror Descent: Introduction

 Leveraging our connection, we study the algorithms that result from applying predictive variants of FTRL and OMD to choosing which halfspace to force.
 By applying predictive OMD we get the first predictive variant of \rmp{}, that is, one that has regret that depends on how good the sequence of predicted regret vectors is (as a side note of their paper, \citet{Brown19:Solving} also tried a heuristic for optimism/predictiveness by counting the last regret vector twice in \rmp{}, but this does not yield a predictive algorithm).
 We call our regret minimizer \emph{predictive regret matching$^+$} (\prmp{}).
-We go on to instantiate CFR with \prmp{} using alternation and quadratic averaging (we call this \pcfrp{}) and find that it often converges much faster than \cfrp{} and every other prior CFR variant, sometimes by several orders of magnitude.
+We go on to instantiate CFR with \prmp{} using the two standard techniques---alternation and quadratic averaging----and find that it often converges much faster than \cfrp{} and every other prior CFR variant, sometimes by several orders of magnitude.
 We show this on a large suite of common benchmark EFGs.
-However, we find that on poker games (except shallow ones) and Liar's Dice, \emph{discounted CFR (DCFR)}~\citep{Brown19:Solving} is the fastest.
-We conclude that \pcfrp{} is the new state-of-the-art algorithm for the remaining games.
+However, we find that on poker games (except shallow ones), \emph{discounted CFR (DCFR)}~\citep{Brown19:Solving} is the fastest.
+We conclude that our algorithm based on \prmp{} yields the new state-of-the-art convergence rate for the remaining games.
 Our results also highlight the need to test on EFGs other than poker, as our non-poker results invert the superiority of prior algorithms as compared to recent results on poker.

-\section{Online Linear Optimization, Regret Minimizers, and Predictions}
+\section{Online Linear Optimization,\\Regret Minimizers, and Predictions}

 At each time $t$, an oracle for the \emph{online linear optimization (OLO)} problem supports the following two operations, in order: \textsc{NextStrategy} returns a point $\vec{x}^t \in \cD \subseteq \bbR^n$, and \textsc{ObserveLoss} receives a \emph{loss vector} $\vec{\ell}^t$ that is meant to evaluate the strategy $\vec{x}^t$ that was last output.
 Specifically, the oracle incurs a loss equal to $\langle \vec{\ell}^t, \vec{x}^t\rangle$.
 The loss vector $\vec{\ell}^t$ can depend on all past strategies that were output by the oracle.
 The oracle operates \emph{online} in the sense that each strategy $\vec{x}^t$ can depend only on the decision $\vec{x}^1,\dots,\vec{x}^{t-1}$ output in the past, as well as the loss vectors $\vec{\ell}^1, \dots,\vec{\ell}^{t-1}$ that were observed in the past.
 No information about the future losses $\vec{\ell}^t,\vec{\ell}^{t+1},\dots$ is available to the oracle at time $t$.
 The objective of the oracle is to make sure the \emph{regret}